kyma-project/cli/docs/gen-docs/kyma_install.md

 ## Synopsis

-[DEPRECATED: the "install" command works only when installing Kyma 1.x.x.
-Please use the "deploy" command to deploy Kyma 2.x.x]
+[DEPRECATED: The "install" command works only when installing Kyma 1.x.x.
+To install Kyma 2.x.x, use the "deploy" command instead.]

 Use this command to install Kyma on a running Kubernetes cluster.